saltstack/salt/doc/topics/cloud/config.rst

 Minion Configuration
 ====================

-The default minion configuration is set up in this file.
-Minions created by salt-cloud derive their configuration from this file.
+The default minion configuration is set up in this file or alternatively used in any ``.conf`` file listed in the ``/etc/salt/cloud.maps.d/`` :ref:`map file <salt-cloud-map>` directory.
+Minions created by salt-cloud traditionally derive their configuration from this file.
 Almost all parameters found in :ref:`Configuring the Salt Minion <configuration-salt-minion>` can be used here.

 .. code-block:: yaml